 Other key aspects of the measure include:

-- first home buyers can contribute up to $15,000 per year from 1 July 2017 and will be limited to $30,000 per person in total under the scheme
+- first home buyers could contribute up to $15,000 per year from 1 July 2017 and are limited to $30,000 per person in total under the scheme

 - concessional contributions and investment earnings will, while in the fund, continue to be taxed at 15 per cent